nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Patient Notes field is empty

     * 1a1.
-WardWatch shows an error message.
+WardWatch shows a notes is already empty error message.

       Use case resumes at step 1.